 Our consolidated financial statements have been prepared in conformity with accounting policies generally accepted in the United States ("GAAP").
 The preparation of our financial statements requires management to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues, and expenses and related disclosure of contingent assets and liabilities.
 We consider an accounting estimate to be critical to the financial statements if (i) the estimate is complex in nature or requires a high degree of judgment and (ii) different estimates and assumptions were used, the results could have a material impact on the consolidated financial statements.
 On an ongoing basis, we evaluate our estimates and the application of our policies.
 We base our estimates on historical experience, current conditions and on various other assumptions that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates.
-Our critical accounting policies have not substantially changed from those described in the 2017 Form 10-K. We have updated the discussion of the Inventory Valuation and Intangible Asset and Goodwill Impairment policies included below to reflect recent events.
+Our critical accounting policies have not substantially changed from those described in the 2017 Form 10-K, other than our method for accounting for U.S. carbon black inventories which we changed effective October 1, 2017, as described below.
+We have updated the discussion of the Inventory Valuation, Intangible Asset and Goodwill Impairment, and Long-lived Assets Impairment policies included below to reflect recent events.